 For example, before I brush my teeth in the morning (current habit) I will meditate (new habit) for 3 minutes.
 I’ve discovered the personal ritual I have set up for myself has helped put me in the right mindset and offset any morning procrastination.

 Another great reason to create a morning ritual is to avoid mental fatigue.
 We only have a certain amount of energy and willpower when we wake up each morning, and it slowly gets drained away with decisions.

 I shared in my Sunday Success System how you can better manage your energy so that you’re making the most of your morning energy for your hardest tasks.

 This is especially true if you’re making hundreds of small decisions in the morning that mean nothing yet will affect how you make decisions for the remainder of the day.
 Try to have the first hour of your day vary as little as possible with a routine.

 Avoiding mental fatigue is why Mark Zuckerberg wears the same thing everyday.

-Knowing exactly how the first 90 minutes of my day looks like is powerful, as it helps me feel in control and non-reactive, which in turn reduces anxiety and ensures I’m more productive throughout the day.
+Knowing exactly what the first 90 minutes of my day look like is powerful, as it helps me feel in control and non-reactive, which in turn reduces anxiety and ensures I’m more productive throughout the day.